dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 </File>

 3. Now that we've set up our project, it's time to define a sequence of dbt commands and assertions.
-These methods will be defined in the same file, on the same class (`TestExampleFailingTest`).
-In pytest, the methods defining actual tests must have names that begin with `test_`.
+We define one or more methods in the same file, on the same class (`TestExampleFailingTest`), whose names begin with `test_`.
+These methods share the same setup (project scenario) from above, but they can be run independently by pytest—so they shouldn't depend on each other in any way.

 <File name="tests/functional/example/test_example_failing_test.py">